 MK: I don’t think that ECCO has survived gentrification.
 It had a proud history.
 It is hard for people today to comprehend that we had organized neighbor communities as assembly–based self-governing corporations in poor neighborhoods.
 What we call “poor neighborhoods” today were black working class back then.
 They had two parent families, churches, merchants, professions, schools and a rich social and cultural life.
 ECCO and other similar neighborhoods had impressive leadership.
 Blacks were discriminated against, so that all the power of their thought, character and emotion were expressed at the community level.
 We organized a formal, constitutional government of the neighborhood.
 My major innovation in neighborhood organizing was the application of the 501(C3) tax exemption—private, non-profit tax-exempt status— to neighborhood territory.
 That was the first time that was done.

 Q: Territory is central to your concept.

 MK: Yes.
 Territory was central.
 This territory was organized as a legal self-governing corporate entity.
 We had a constitution; we had direct assembly governance and an elected executive council to carry out assembly decisions.
 We had direct funding from HUD and anti-poverty programs.
 The neighborhood was doing fairly well.
-When the riots broke out in cities all over the country, I’ll never forget during the Columbus riot there were fires or looting in the territorial boundaries of ECCO.
-Nothing was damaged or burned within that 5,000 resident territory.
+When the riots broke out in cities all over the country, I’ll never forget during the Columbus riot there were no fires or looting in the territorial boundaries of ECCO.
+Nothing was damaged or burned within that 5,000-resident territory.

 Q: ECCO is a predominantly black community?